feldera/feldera/docs/tour/tour.md

 connector type.
 The connectors in the demo are already set up properly, so don't make changes.

-Click on "Add Connector" to see the types of connectors that Feldera Platform supports.
-Input and output connectors are listed separately.
-Apache [Kafka], the most widely used kind of connector, is listed twice because Feldera Platform supports it for both input and output:
+Click on "Add Connector" to see the types of connectors that Feldera Platform supports for input or output or both:

 ![Connector Creator](connector-creator.png)